skoszewski/openvpn-server/README.md

 * `base_name` - an optional base name for certificate and OpenVPN profile files.
 You can only use lower case letters, numbers and an underscore.
 The name must start with a letter.
 The base name will be automatically generated from the client name if a `base_name` is not specified.
 * `device_serial_number` - the device's serial number.

-The certificate file is located in `<ca_root>/certs` directory, the private key in `<ca_root>/private` and OpenVPN configuration file in `<ca_root>/profiles`.
-Ensure that OpenVPN configuration is kept secret because after installed enables the workstation to connect to the VPN without any other user input.
-The file should be installed in a directory accessible only to administrators, for example: `C:\Program Files\OpenVPN Connect\profiles`.
+The certificate file is located in `<ca_root>/certs` directory, the private key in `<ca_root>/private` and OpenVPN configuration file is dynamically generated and printed to the screen using the `show-client.sh` script.
+Ensure that OpenVPN configuration is kept secret because it enables the workstation to connect to the VPN without any other user input.
+The file should be installed in a directory accessible only to administrators, for example: `C:\Program Files\OpenVPN Connect\profiles` or `C:\Program Files\OpenVPN\config`.
 You can secure the folder with the following commands:

 ```
 mkdir "C:\Program Files\OpenVPN Connect\profiles"